 This was the first time we had ever opened anything for a second time.
 And the thing that convinced me to do this was I was always looking for these crazy licenses to do what my father’s training had taught me not to do: to grow, to scale.

 HOFFMAN: Danny had the wind at his back.
 Shake Shacks began springing up across New York, and soon the rest of the country.
 But although Danny had a clear idea of the culture he wanted his company to embody, he was worried that the rate of growth would dilute it.
-He sought the advice of organizational development consultant Erika Anderson.
+He sought the advice of organizational development consultant Erika Andersen.

 MEYER: And she said, “I don’t know that culture wants to be maintained.
 I really look at culture like a shark.
 It’s moving forward or it dies.
 It’s changing or it dies.
 You don’t want to maintain a culture.
 You always want to be growing it.”